aliafarhana88/Property-tax-calculator/README.md

 # Property Transactions Tax calculator
-(based on guidelines by Scotland's Land and Building Transaction Tax)
+Based on guidelines by Scotland's Land and Building Transaction Tax

 ## Steps to recreate the codebase